These are a few of Islington Faces Blog favourite people and places around Angel and Camden Passage…

 13 Camden Passage, N1 8EA

 Staffer: “ I like Camden Passage and Chapel Market though I can’t pick a single shop.
 I like the stall holders.”

-Enjoy the interview with Angel Central (formerly N1 Centre) co-ordinator, Anna Harvey, and Mark Kebble, the editor of the super readable Angel Resident magazine, which you can also find on line here.
+Enjoy the interview with Angel Central shopping centre manager Lynne Glover.
+There’s also an interview with the shopping centre co-ordinator, Anna Harvey, when it was known as the N1 Centre.
+Meet Mark Kebble, the editor of the super readable Angel Resident magazine, which you can also find on line here.

 It’s only a 6 minute walk to Islington Boat Club in Graham Road.
 Here’s an interview with the Islington Boat Club office manager, Jan Dorling who talks about her work and the legacy of the amazing Cyrstal Hale who saved City Road Basin.

 One of the first interviews Islington Faces did in Camden Passage was with Vickie Farquharson, trainee manager at Gorilla Perfumery (which closed in 2016 after the unfortunate Angel flood).
 Just over the road there’s also the first ever branch of the Coffee Works Project, created by Peter Theoklitou, owner coffee works project from an Islington Family.
 His new branch has just opened at Blackfriars Road.